Market research glossary

 Market research panel

-Also known as an Access Panel.
+Also known as an Access Panel or an Online panel.
 A panel made up of people who have either applied or been invited to become panel members.
 Panel members are then invited to take part in research projects that are aligned to their profile and registered interests.
 Respondents are often incentivised with a monetary gift.
 Panels can be consumer or business-oriented.
 If you would like to join FieldworkHub’s panel, please visit: https://myfieldworkhub.com/

 Market research strategy